Sugarloaf 2 Campground

 Directions

-From Twin Mountain: Take State Highway 302 east for 3 miles, turn right on Zealand Road and go 0.5 miles south to the campground.
-From North Conway: Travel State Highway 302 north approximately 33.5 miles.
-After passing the Mount Washington Hotel and Bretton Woods ski resort, turn left on Zealand Road and go 0.5 miles south.
+From Twin Mountain, NH: Take State Highway 302 east for 3 miles.
+Turn right on Zealand Road and go 0.5 miles south to the campground.
+From North Conway, NH: Travel on State Highway 302 north for approximately 33.5 miles.
+After passing the Mount Washington Hotel and Bretton Woods ski resort, turn left on Zealand Road and go 0.5 miles south to the campground.

 Location